-Operational Risks and Consequences of Incomplete Medical Records in Healthcare
+Top 9 Consequences of Incomplete Medical Records in Healthcare (and How to Fix Them)

 incomplete medical records in healthcare